vanallenlab/terra-helper/terra-helper/README.md

 [Back to table of contents](#table-of-contents)

-## index_workspace.py
+## get_workspace_attributes.py
-`index_workspace.py` will retrieve the bucket and all bucket contents associated with passed workspace, pull all elements in the datamodel and workspace annotations, and  take the difference.
-If `--keep_related_files` is passed, any files in the same directory as either one in the datamodel or workspace annotations will also be kept, such as the associated sterr and stdout from any jobs.
-The argument `--keep` can be passed any number of times to prevent files of a given suffix to be added to the remove list.
-By default, files of the suffix `.ipynb` will be excluded.
+`get_workspace_attributes.py` will list all attributes listed within a given workspace, which consists of all elements under all entity and workspace tables under  `Data` tab in a workspace.

 ### Usage
 Required arguments: